pazzissima/cities/README.md

 Need to run a server because the json file is local.

-1. Navigate to Files folder
+1. Navigate to Files folder in Terminal
 2. Run "npm install http-server -g"
 3. Run "http-server"